m4dz/aria-tips/README.md

 ```

 You can also pass extra content to the tooltip using the [`aria-label`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-label) attribute.
 I originally use it to describe the keyboard shortcuts bound to an element.
 So if a `aria-label` attribute is on the element, _aria-tips_ will append it in a `pre` element inside the tooltip when it appears.

+## Styles

+The given stylesheet provides basic styles for tips (such as colors) and animatio.
+You should probably want to keep it as it, but you can also build your own styles and transition effects.

+If you just want to customize tips rendering, you can simply deal with background-color / shadow-color / arrow-width to adapt it to your design.
+You can do it in another stylesheet or use the provided stylus one and change top-variables values.